 It is normal for family and friends to guess the gender of the baby when you are pregnant.
-Some also may suggest that you have symptoms of a baby boy or girl.
+Some also may suggest that they see the signs you are having a boy or a girl.
 These assumptions and myths originated over generations out of curiosity, especially when the scans were not available.
 While guessing or predicting the sex of the baby through symptoms can be fun, they should not be taken seriously due to a lack of scientific evidence.
 Read on to know some myths associated with the baby’s gender during pregnancy.

 What Determines The Sex Of A Baby?